The 20 Best Historical Sites in Mumbai

 However, in 1801 a wealthy woman named Deubai Patil commissioned the large, white structure that it’s known for today.
 It is said that this woman was infertile and built the temple for the Hindu god Ganesh in the hopes that he would grant children for others like her.

-Hindu temples are some of the architectural highlights of travelling India, and Siddhivinayak has been among the most famous & popular temples in Mumbai for the past 200 years.
+Hindu temples are some of the architectural highlights of travelling India, and Siddhivinayak has been among the most renowned & popular temples in Mumbai for the past 200 years.

 8 | Haji Ali Dargah

 In the 15th century a wealthy merchant from Uzbekistan abandoned his riches and made a pilgrimage to Mecca.
-Rather than return home, he continued travelling and eventually settled on the island of Worli, in what is now Mumbai, to spread the teachings of Islam.
+Rather than return home, he continued travelling and eventually settled in what is now Mumbai.

 He became a renowned holy man with many followers and before his death he asked them to throw his coffin in the sea and bury him wherever it lands.
 It landed on a small islet just off the west coast and so on this site his followers built him a tomb.